p2pcloud/website/content/docs/about/about-us.md

 Most of the internet today is hosted on large corporations like Amazon, Microsoft, and Google servers, making it difficult for smaller server owners to compare prices and verify security.

-P2P Cloud bridges the gap between security and reliability by creating a Trustless Execution Environment(TEE).
+P2P Cloud bridges the gap between security and reliability by creating a Trusted Execution Environment(TEE).
 Clients can run their website, application, database, or RPC node in a secure environment without outside tampering creating a trustless environment.

 A transparent report card system lets users see every server's uptime and price per VM.